Corporate Governance Report

 1.2 Information regarding Corporate Governance Practices

 In 2010, AIXTRON issued a Compliance Manual which applies to all members of the Company's senior management and is the basis for the principles of the Compliance Code of Conduct.
 The Compliance Manual provides detailed explanations on the subject of compliance organization at AIXTRON and on the resulting conduct requirements applicable to the Executive Board, the Supervisory Board and the employees.
-It is regularly updated to reflect amended statutory requirements and was therefore also amended for fiscal year 2013.
+Regular training is held for employees to reinforce these requirements.
+This manual is regularly updated to reflect amended statutory requirements and was therefore also amended in fiscal year 2014.
 Each quarter, the senior managers declare in writing that in their area of responsibility the compliance requirements of AIXTRON SE were observed.
 If the Compliance Manual has been updated, they also declare that they will take note of the updated version and follow and communicate its contents within their area of responsibility.

-Furthermore, AIXTRON has established a Vendor Code of Conduct, which defines ethical, moral and legal standards in connection with the purchase and use of conflict minerals (gold, tantalum, tungsten, tin) within the AIXTRON supply chain.
-The key content of this code includes information on the US rules on the use of conflict minerals, the process of due diligence on the supply chain, the expectations for supply chain partners and suppliers and the consequences in the event of non-compliance.
+Furthermore, AIXTRON has established a Vendor Code of Conduct, which defines ethical, moral and legal standards in connection with the purchase and use of what are known as conflict minerals (gold, tantalum, tungsten, tin) within the AIXTRON supply chain.
+The key content of this code includes information on U.S. rules regarding the use of conflict minerals, the process of due diligence on the supply chain, the expectations for supply chain partners and suppliers and the consequences in the event of non-compliance.
 The complete text of the Vendor Code of Conduct can be accessed on the AIXTRON website in the Investor/Corporate Governance area.

 1.3 Executive Board and Supervisory Board Operating Procedures; Composition and Mode of Operation of Committees